 Son, a good woman will not feel the need to say everything that comes to her mind.
 She will take pause and wait for the best moment to share her thoughts, without contention or criticism, always with the other in mind.
 She will be known for kindness and grace.

-Son, when you find a wife who carries some, if not most of these traits well, you and your children will feel her love, benefit from her wisdom and prudence and see the fruit of her influence in your community.
-That you will want to bless her in return.
+Son, when you find a wife who carries some most of these traits well, you and your children will feel her love, benefit from her wisdom and prudence and see the fruit of her influence in your community.
+You will want to honor and bless her in return.